pph-collective/Paraml.jl/docs/src/index.md

 ### Installation

 ```
-pip install paraml
+pip install Paraml
 ```

-### Running paraml
+### Running Paraml

-The entrypoint for running paraml is `paraml.create_params`.
+The entrypoint for running Paraml is `Paraml.create_params`.
 This takes the parameter definitions, parameter files, and some options and returns a dictionary of the validated and computed parameters.

 **Args:**
   * `def_path`: A yaml file or directory of yaml files containing the parameter definitions (see [Parameter Definition](#parameter-definition)).